-Object Types
+17 Object Types

-The Expression Filter feature is supplied with a set of predefined types and public synonyms for these types.
+The Expression Filter feature supplies a set of predefined types and public synonyms for these types.
 Most of these types are used for configuring index parameters with the Expression Filter procedural APIs.
-The EXF\$TABLE_ALIAS type is used to support expressions defined on one or more database tables.
-Table 16-1 describes the Expression Filter object types.
+Use the EXF\$TABLE_ALIAS type to support expressions defined on one or more database tables.
+Table 17-1 describes the Expression Filter object types.

 None of the values and names passed to the types defined in this chapter are case sensitive.
-To preserve the case, use double quotation marks around the values.
+To preserve the case, enclose the values with double quotation marks.

-Tip: See the "Expression Filter Types" chapter in Oracle Database PL/SQL Packages and Types Reference for all reference information concerning Expression Filter object types.
+Tip: See the chapter describing the Expression Filter Object Types in Oracle Database PL/SQL Packages and Types Reference for all reference information concerning Expression Filter object types.
+Use the links in the Object Type Name column in Table 17-1 to see each object type.

-Object Type Name Description EXF\$ATTRIBUTE Specifies the stored and indexed attributes for the Expression Filter indexes EXF\$ATTRIBUTE_LIST Specifies a list of stored and indexed attributes when configuring index parameters EXF\$INDEXOPER Specifies a list of common operators in predicates with a stored or an indexed attribute EXF\$TABLE_ALIAS Indicates a special form of elementary attribute used to manage expressions defined on one or more database tables EXF\$XPATH_TAG Configures an XML element or an XML attribute for indexing a set of XPath predicates EXF\$XPATH_TAGS Specifies a list of XML tags when configuring the Expression Filter index parameters
+Object Type Name Description EXF\$ATTRIBUTE Specifies the stored and indexed attributes for the Expression Filter indexes EXF\$ATTRIBUTE_LIST Specifies a list of stored and indexed attributes when configuring index parameters EXF\$INDEXOPER Specifies a list of common operators in predicates with a stored or an indexed attribute EXF\$TABLE_ALIAS Indicates a special form of elementary attribute used to manage expressions defined on one or more database tables EXF\$TEXT Associates preferences to a text attribute in an attribute set or an event structure.
+EXF\$XPATH_TAG Configures an XML element or an XML attribute for indexing a set of XPath predicates EXF\$XPATH_TAGS Specifies a list of XML tags when configuring the Expression Filter index parameters

-Table 16-1 Expression Filter Object Types
+Table 17-1 Expression Filter Object Types